 DC Charging Philosophy

 Assuming your boat is large enough (a relative term) to require extended DC capacity, the following discussion should answer most questions.
 The reasoning for the approach below is to put to use the drive engine for charging ONLY when under load (such as motoring).
 The battery bank is to hold you over in between.
 This will be calculated in step one.
-You do not want to use your engine for charging at anchor or it will be the most expensive generator you purchase because it will shorten it's life immeasurably and cost much more on maintenance.

-Extended no load operation of a diesel engine will "glaze" the rings and unfortuantely will cause oil blow by at some point.
+You do not want to use your engine for charging at anchor or it will be the most expensive generator you purchase.
+Its life will be shortened immeasurably and cost much more on maintenance.
+Extended no load operation of a diesel engine will "glaze" the rings and unfortunately will cause oil blow by at some point.
 The exhaust system will also start sooting over.
 The tell-tale sign of this is that the engine exhaust will start to blacken.
-This is an often occurance to overland trucks when their drivers pull off to sleep in their cabovers and leave the engine running as a normal practice (to run the A/C or heaters....).
-We have found that a lot of the cross-country truckers are adding small gensets to their rigs to preclude this from happening.
-The key point is the running for extended periods of time.
-An occasional or short time should not be a long term factor.
+This is an often occurrence to overland trucks when their drivers pull off to sleep in their cab overs and leave the engine running as a normal practice (to run the A/C or heaters....).
+We have found that a lot of the cross-country truckers are adding small generators to their rigs to preclude this from happening.
+The key point to note is the no-load, extended period engine run time.
+An occasional or short period should not be a long term factor.
+For those vessels that do not have a generator installed (regardless of reason), a short term or VERY occasional way to charge at anchor is the following.
+Ensure your anchor is set properly and then engage your engine's propeller in reverse with a typical rpm range between 1,500 to 1,800.
+Combined with the added prop load, propulsion engine alternator charging will not cause engine damage, but has other associated deficiencies for another discussion.
+Remember, this is an occasional remedy!
+It should not be your standard routine for charging when on the hook.

 First, you need to calculate your demand for DC power (add up the max DC amps consumed between charge cycles).
 This amount needs to be doubled because you do not want to go below 50% on a regular basis or the battery life will degrade.
 When you are calculating, consider worst case, such as anchoring for extended periods.
-Experience and observation puts this number at 750AH on the low side, 1000AH as average and anything higher as great.
+Experience and observation puts this number at 750Ah on the low side, 1000Ah as average and anything higher as great.
 If you are in a power vessel instead of sail that has high draw items, this will be even higher.
 You may be limited by the room on hand.
-1000AH takes 4 8D batteries.
+1000Ah takes 4 8D batteries.

 Second, now that you have the amount of DC amp hours required, double that number and divide the result by your charging sources capacity (standard alternator, "inverter", generator…) and you will have the approximate time needed to do the charging.
 With this in mind, it brings up whether your sources are adequate.